Mike And Mike In The Morning

 Another one of the animals I came up with for the board game I’m working on.
 There will be four little teams of varmints with three characters on each team.
 I decided there should be a small, medium and large creature on each team.
 Here is one of the small animals I came up with.

-Frequent Fryer Flier
+Frequent Flyer Fryer

 Here is another one of the characters I came up with for the board game I’m working on.
 Kind of a flying chicken I guess…